-frank ocean collaborator vegyn reworked bad and boujee, and it rules
+frank ocean collaborator vegyn just reworked 'bad and boujee,' and it’s better than the original

 We've got the exclusive on a Migos remix from the London producer and had a nice chat with him too.